Hierarchy of hazard controls: History

+Hierarchy of hazards has many different names and styles across various industries.
+Even with all the changes the influence on having a systematic approach in place has changed every industry's practice.
+The central idea has always remained the same with preventive measures that remove, reduce, or separate people away from the danger.
+This has made one of the most solid frameworks in occupational safety and health that is looked back and leaned upon even till today.

 Components of the hierarchy

 Elimination

 Physical removal of the hazard is the most effective hazard control.
 For example, if employees must work high above the ground, the hazard can be eliminated by moving the piece they are working on to ground level to eliminate the need to work at heights.
 However, often elimination of the hazard is not possible because the task explicitly involves handling a hazardous agent.
 For example, construction professionals cannot remove the danger of asbestos when handling the hazardous agent is the core of the task.

-The most effective control measure is eliminating the hazard and its associated risks entirely.
-The simplest way to do this is by not introducing the hazard in the first place.
-For instance, the risk of falling from a height can be eliminated by performing the task at ground level.
-Eliminating hazards is often more cost-effective and feasible during the design or planning phase of a product, process, or workplace.
-At this stage, there’s greater flexibility to design out hazards or incorporate risk controls that align with the intended function.
-Employers can also eliminate hazards by completely removing them—such as clearing trip hazards or disposing of hazardous chemicals, thus eliminating the risks they pose.
-If eliminating a hazard compromises the ability to produce the product or deliver the service, it's crucial to eliminate as many risks associated with the hazard as possible.

 Substitution

 This pesticide contains DDT; an effective substitution would be to replace it with a green pesticide.

 Substitution, the second most effective hazard control, involves replacing something that produces a hazard with something that does not produce a hazard or produces a lesser hazard.
 However, to be an effective control, the new product must not produce unintended consequences.
 For example, if a product can be purchased with a larger particle size, the smaller product may effectively be substituted with the larger product due to airborne dust having the possibility of being hazardous.

-Eliminating hazards and substituting safer alternatives can be challenging to implement within existing processes.
-These strategies are most effective when applied during the design or development phases of a workplace, tool, or procedure.
-At this stage, they often represent the most straightforward and cost-effective solutions.
-Additionally, they present a valuable opportunity when selecting new equipment or methods.
-The Prevention through Design approach emphasizes integrating safety considerations into the design of work tools, operations, and environments to enhance overall safety and efficiency.